Top 5 reasons to visit Spain

 5. Vibrant villages

-Southern Spain is a traveller’s paradise offering breathtaking scenery, stunning beaches and great weather…but one aspect that is often overlooked is the beautiful whitewashed villages and towns that dot the rugged hillsides of Andalucía.
-Formerly farming and fishing villages, many of these local gems fell into disrepair over the years but have been brought back to life by locals and visitors who have recently rediscovered their charm.
+Southern Spain is a traveller’s paradise offering breathtaking scenery, stunning beaches and great weather…but one aspect that is often overlooked is the beautiful whitewashed villages and towns that dot the rugged hillsides of Andalucía Formerly farming and fishing villages, many of these local gems fell into disrepair over the years but have been brought back to life by locals and visitors who have recently rediscovered their charm.
 From quaint, cobbled streets and whitewashed houses to pretty ruins and churches, these vibrant villages are a charming attraction in themselves and although they have become popular with tourists in recent years, they have still managed to retain their ancient charm for now!
 One of our top suggestions is the beautiful village of Frigiliana which is often voted as one of the prettiest in Spain.
 Located only a few kilometers from Nerja, Frigiliana is renowned for its quaint cobbled streets, mouth-watering gastronomy and beautiful arts and crafts.
-Visitors to the region can enjoy authentic experiences such as stopping off at one of the family-run bodegas where they can taste the special dessert wine which is produced in the region, while enjoying local gastronomic specialities such as fig bread and sugar-cane honey.;
+Visitors to the region can enjoy authentic experiences such as stopping off at one of the family-run bodegas where they can taste the special dessert wine which is produced in the region, while enjoying local gastronomic specialities such as fig bread and sugar-cane honey.
+And of course one of the highlights of Andalucía is to explore La Alhambra, an impressive fortress and UNESCO World Heritage Site.

 You Might also like